NUM-Forschungsdatenplattform/cohort-explorer-backend/README.md

-# Num-portal
+# Cohort Explorer – Backend

-The num-portal repository includes the backend for the Routine Data Platform (RDP).
+This repository contains the backend and Docker files for the Cohort Explorer.

+Cohort Explorer is a web application to explore and visualize cohorts by using an openEHR clinical data repository.

 ## Building and running locally
-To get the backend running first a postgres instance needs to be running.
+To start the backend, a PostgreSQL database is required.

 To start a local instance of PostgreSQL: